otaviolsantana/solvate/README.md

 	- GSOLV: Implementation of a submodule for automated explicit solvation free-energy calculations.
     - Integration of the suite with the _CP2K_ program.
     - Inclusion of an autocomplete feature for the main modules.
+    - Inclusion of features for controlling molecular fragment restrictions in GROMACS.
  	- Bug fixes...

 * _Solvate Suite 2025.07_